aarontheluanerd/LunarOS-9-DevKit/README.md

 ### Requirements for approval *or something*

-1. No hidden malicious code against the game itself and not the OS itself
+1. No hidden malicious code against the game itself (malicious code **against the OS itself is** allowed.)
-2. Over-usage of external libraries/events (mostly in game.ReplicatedStorage)
+2. No Over-usage of external libraries/events (mostly in game.ReplicatedStorage)
 3. Appropiate content that follows Roblox's TOS (of course)
 4. Correct usage of LunarOS's APIs
 5. Be a cool app *or something*